Electric Vehicles - How Close are they to Making Major Contributions?

 Tesla Motors, A Currently Available Plug-in Electric (11)

 Tesla Motors in San Carlos, California, is a young company that currently manufactures a high-end plug-in electric sports car and a more conservative sedan-roadster.
-At this writing, it appears that the company has produced between 700 and 1,000 vehicles, which have been marketed in the U.S. and Europe.
-Many of the components reportedly are manufactured outside the U.S. and assembled in the EU, although the company is headquartered in the U.S. The sports car version’s acceleration as reported by the company is from zero to 60 miles per hour in 3.9 seconds on its sports roadster model and in 5.8 seconds on another model.
-Tesla reports that its cars use an innovative 375-volt lithium-ion battery pack that stores enough electricity to power the vehicle for more than 200 miles on a single charge, based on the EPA’s City-Highway driving cycle.
+At this writing, it appears that the company has produced between 700 and 1,000 vehicles, which have been marketed in the United States and Europe.
+Many of the components reportedly are manufactured outside the country and assembled in the European Union, although the company is headquartered in the United States.
+The sports car version’s acceleration as reported by the company is from zero to 60 miles per hour in 3.9 seconds on its sports roadster model and in 5.8 seconds on another model.
+Tesla reports that its cars use an innovative 375-volt lithium-ion battery pack that stores enough electricity to power the vehicle for more than 200 miles on a single charge, based on the Environmental Protection Agency’s city-highway driving cycle.
 Its braking system is used to provide partial battery charging.
 The Tesla battery pack has numerous and extensive safety features.
 It consists of 2,800 individual cells, each only slightly larger than a AA battery, with the individual cells packaged into 11 battery modules.
 Presumably these separate battery modules would make it possible to replace individual units rather than the entire battery if a few but not all cells reached the end of their usable lives.
 The total battery unit weighs about 990 pounds.
 While that is substantial weight, it is much less than would be needed for the same power storage capability from other battery technologies.

-One Tesla model that is available for delivery in 2012 is currently listed on their web site with a base price of $49,900, after a $7,500 tax credit.
+One Tesla model that is available for delivery in 2012 is currently listed on their Web site with a base price of $49,900, after a $7,500 tax credit.
 Other models all begin at a price over $100,000.
-The average car-buyer would probably find this vehicle to be very interesting but well beyond his/her price range.
+Average car buyers would probably find this vehicle to be very interesting but well beyond their price range.
 For the immediate future, Tesla cars are expected to serve a niche market.
 However, the company’s technology is very impressive.
-Perhaps with future modifications and a lower-end version using similar technology, a larger-volume could be manufactured at a lower price that would significantly expand its market potential.
+Perhaps with future modifications and a lower-end version using similar technology, a larger volume could be manufactured at a lower price that would significantly expand its market potential.

 Potential Impacts of Electric Vehicles on Biofuel Demand